 Investing in this journey and grabbing a plan from a professional is one of the most important things you can do.

 Also, make sure the person is actually a professional.
-It kills me to see how many people on Instagram get taken advantage of from people that claim to be professionals when they actually aren’t.
+It kills me to see how many people on Instagram or Pinterest get taken advantage of from people that claim to be professionals when they actually aren’t.

 And while nobody can guarantee results, check the credentials and what they ‘preach’.
 Are they preaching weird drinks and quick fixes?
 Then you probably don’t want to stick around with them.